dfl/radspberry/README.txt

 == DESCRIPTION:

-A real-time audio dsp library for ruby based on ffi-portaudio
+A real-time audio DSP library for ruby based on ffi-portaudio

 == FEATURES/PROBLEMS: